Averyyy/mar_ebwm/README.md

 python util/download.py
 ```

+[Login](https://docs.wandb.ai/ref/cli/wandb-login) to wandb using `wandb login` inside of that environment.

 For convenience, our pre-trained EBM models can be downloaded directly here as well:

 | EBM Model | FID-50K | Inception Score | #params |